-A soil is the primary resource of nutrients like minerals for the crop.
-But some types of soil are not rich in minerals, some are infertile.
+Soil is the primary resource of nutrients like minerals for the crop.
+But some types of soil are not rich in minerals or are infertile.
 Even repeated farming can result in loss of fertility of the soil.
 In such cases, the soil is to be replenished with nutrients from the external source.

 Manuring and Fertilizers

 Manuring is the process of addition of natural or chemical sources of nutrients for the crop.
 Natural sources include dead wastes of plants, humans and animals, excreta and other wastes.
 These on decomposition give organic products called organic manure or simply manure.

 Manure improves the water holding capacity, aeration, and texture of the soil.
 These lead to the development of a new method of farming called organic farming where only organic fertilizers, pesticides, etc. are used.